Aquaman (TV pilot): Development

 The concept of Aquaman stemmed from a fifth season episode of Smallville, "Aqua".
-The episode featured Arthur Curry (Alan Ritchson) coming to Smallville to stop an underwater weapons project being developed by LuthorCorp.
+The episode featured Arthur Curry (portrayed by Alan Ritchson) coming to Smallville to stop an underwater weapons project being developed by LuthorCorp.
 "Aqua" became the highest rated episode for Smallville that season, but was never meant to be a backdoor pilot for an Aquaman series.
 However, as work progressed on "Aqua", the character was recognized to have potential for his own series.
-Miles Millar and Alfred Gough, the creators of Smallville, also considered a series featuring Lois Lane, but felt more confident about Aquaman.
+Alfred Gough and Miles Millar, the creators of Smallville, also considered a series featuring Lois Lane, but felt more confident about Aquaman.
 Millar said that they envisioned Aquaman as a franchise with 100 episodes.

 Alan Ritchson was not considered for the role in the new series because Gough and Millar did not consider it a spin-off from Smallville.
 Gough said in November 2005 that the series was going to be a different version of the 'Aquaman' legend, but did express the idea of a crossover with Smallville at some point.
 There was initial speculation that the show's title would not be Aquaman.
 Tempest Keys and Mercy Reef were rumored to be the working titles for the series.
 The show would eventually be listed as Aquaman, when it was later released on iTunes.
 Greg Beeman, who has produced and directed episodes of Smallville, was hired to direct the pilot.